gichigi/egotrip/BRAND_VOICE.md

 - Treats users as peers in sophistication
 - Creates an "us vs. them" dynamic (we're the elite, others are... pedestrian)
 - Makes users feel special for being "in the know"
+- Acts as a travel agent who understands the sophisticated traveler's needs

 ### **Subtly Condescending**
 - Dismissive of common, touristy experiences